-- 4. Release the track marker transport lock.....
-Page 152 - 5.
-Switch on the control terminal. - 6.
-Calibrate the working position (A) and transport position (B) on the field - o with ISOBUS system: see "ISOBUS Software" operating manual - o with AMADRILL+: see supplied assembly instructions - o with seed tube monitoring: see supplied assembly instructions.
+- 3. Instruct any people in the area to stand at a minimum distance of 20 m from the implement. - 5.
+Switch on the control terminal. - Calibrate the working position (A) and transport position (B) on the field - with ISOBUS system: see"ISOBUS Software" operating manual - with AMADRILL+: see supplied assembly instructions - with seed tube monitoring: see supplied assembly instructions.